Great-Sun-Group/greatsun-dev/README.md

 GitHub repositories and other data are synced into the greatsun-dev container.
 Within the container, the avatar script gives the LLM iterative access to code bases, files, and directories to read, write, etc. As a developer working in the greatsun-dev environment, your role is to express intent to the avatar, check the code it delivers and operations it executes, make manual edits or request changes, confirm commits, and test functionality.

 Your interface with the greatsun-dev avatar is at the heart of our CI/CD pipeline.
-With the avatar scripts linking you, the artificial intelligence, and the code base directly, you will be able to rapidly deliver high quality code into our review, testing and deployment process.
+With the avatar scripts opening a multilateral channel of communication and action between yourself, the artificial intelligence, and our code base, you will be able to rapidly deliver high quality code into our review, testing and deployment process.

 ## Implementing Your Intention
 You express your intention, and the LLM uses the avatar to carry it out.
 Claude and the other LLMs we will use have potent and rapidly increasing capacities to handle higher level abstractions and multi-step logic.
-When we share a purpose at a high level, it can assist at that level.
-The assistance provided is not limited to working with specific lines of code, entire functions, or even single files.
+When we share a purpose at a high level, the AI can assist at that level.
+The assistance provided is not limited to working with single lines of code, functions, or files.
 You can describe entire feature branches to the avatar, rapidly generate detailed work plans, and use those plans to advance the avatar through complex, multi step tasks quickly and efficiently.

 To excel as a member of the greatsun-dev team:
 1. stay aware of the current state, and oriented to your goal state,